remix-run/react-router/docs/getting-started/tutorial.md

 ## Listing the Invoices

-Normally you'd be fetching data from a server somewhere, but for this tutorail lets just hard code some fake stuff so we can focus on routing.
+Normally you'd be fetching data from a server somewhere, but for this tutorial lets just hard code some fake stuff so we can focus on routing.

 Make a file at `src/data.js` and copy/paste this in there: